debops/debops/docs/getting-started.rst

 validity times, etc.).
 There are some important role variables which might need to be set in the inventory for best results.

-Maintaining a secure Certificate Authority is a complicated process, and to ensure secure operation additional steps might be needed.
+Maintaining a secure Certificate Authority is a complicated process and to ensure secure operation additional steps might be needed.
 You should read the rest of the ``debops.pki`` documentation to find out which parts of the created environment are sensitive and require additional steps to ensure secure